ABOUT OUR WORK

 Military Health Economics & Policy Research Laboratory (MILHEP)

-The Military Health Economics and Policy Research Laboratory (MILHEP) conducts and disseminates full-scope and rapid-response research to enhance understanding of policy levers and system factors influencing effectiveness, efficiency, and equity of the Military Health System (MHS) for Uniformed Service Members and their families.
+The Military Health Economics and Policy Research Laboratory (MILHEP) conducts and disseminates full-scope and rapid-response research to enhance understanding of policy levers and system factors influencing effectiveness and efficiency of the Military Health System (MHS) for Uniformed Service Members and their families.
 We utilize rigorous economic, econometric, and computational methods, grounded in solid theoretical frameworks, to analyze the impacts of crucial health policies and proposals on the health of the military service population, health care delivery and costs, and value within the health system.
 Our collaborative efforts span multiple disciplines and institutions, with our current foci:

 • Mental health policy and services research